Unbounded dynamics for three dimensional vector fields: The applications:

-Having analyzed the Belousov-Zhabotinsky reaction, we now briefly apply similar ideas to study the Genesio-Tesi system - as the arguments are very similar to those used to analyze the Belousov-Zhabotinsky reaction we only give a rough sketch of the proof, avoiding the technical details.
-To begin, given constants $a,b>0$ we define the Genesio-Tesi equations (see $[14]$) by the following vector field:
+Having analyzed the Belousov--Zhabotinsky reaction, we now briefly apply similar ideas to study the Genesio--Tesi system - as the arguments are very similar to those used to analyze the Belousov--Zhabotinsky reaction we only give a rough sketch of the proof, avoiding the technical details.
+To begin, given constants $a,b>0$ we define the Genesio--Tesi equations (see \cite{GT}) by the following vector field:

-As observed numerically, there are parameter values at which there exists a chaotic invariant set - see $[14]$ for the details.
-By direct computations, the fixed points are given by $(0,0,0),(-1,0,0)$ - and moreover, one can show both are saddle-foci of opposing Poincare Indices.
-Denoting the vector field by $F$, similar arguments to those used to analyze the Belousov-Zhabotinsky equations now show the Genesio-Tesi system also satisfies the following:
+As observed numerically, there are parameter values at which there exists a chaotic invariant set - see \cite{GT} for the details.
+By direct computations, the fixed points are given by $(0,0,0),(-1,0,0)$ - and moreover, one can show both are saddle foci of opposing Poincaré indices.
+Denoting the vector field by $F$, similar arguments to those used to analyze the Belousov--Zhabotinsky equations now show the Genesio--Tesi system also satisfies the following: